discernus/research/mlkmx/cff_v10_4.md

   error_prevention: "Add epsilon (0.001) to all denominators to prevent division by zero"
   precision: "Round final results to 3 decimal places for consistency"
   validation: "Verify all cohesion indices fall within [-1.0, 1.0] range"
-  debugging: "If calculations fail, check that all dimensional scores are properly assigned before computing derived metrics"

 # --- End of Machine-Readable Appendix ---
 ```